-Medical Need announced today that it has entered into an exclusive supply and distribution agreement with the French company Laboratoires CTRS, regarding marketing and sale of CTRS portfolio of pharmaceuticals in the Nordic region.
+Medical Need part of Immedica Group announced today that it has entered into an exclusive supply and distribution agreement with the French company Laboratoires CTRS, regarding marketing and sale of CTRS portfolio of pharmaceuticals in the Nordic region.

 In 2013, CTRS received EU marketing authorization and orphan drug market exclusivity for its product Orphacol® (cholic acid), indicated for the treatment of two rare inborn errors of metabolism in the primary bile acid synthesis: 3β-hydroxy-Δ5-C27-steroid oxidoreductase and Δ4-3-oxosteroid-5β-reductase deficiency.